yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 It’s no surprise, but the `Buffer Cache Rewrite` is close to release.
 Vulkan performance and stability improvements are planned, with kernel improvements continuing to be a high priority.
 Plus we also have some other interesting things we’ll reveal later on.

 That’s all folks!
 Thank you so much for sticking around.
 See you next time in the January progress report!
+Take care and stay safe!
-Thanks to Darkerm and Morph for helping with the pictures!
+Thanks to Darkerm and Morph for helping with the pictures.

 &nbsp;
 <h4 style="text-align:center;">